MabelOlivia/Devops-Cloud-Engineering/Continuous-Integration-with-Jenkins-Ansible-Artifactory-SonarQube-PHP/Project_Continuous-Integration.md

 # EXPERIENCE CONTINUOUS INTEGRATION WITH JENKINS | ANSIBLE | ARTIFACTORY | SONARQUBE | PHP

-In this project, you will understand and get hands on experience around the entire concept around CI/CD from applications perspective.
-To fully gain real expertise around this idea, it is best to see it in action across different programming languages and from the platform perspective too.
-From the application perspective, we will be focusing on PHP here; there are more projects ahead that are based on Java, Node.js, .Net and Python.
-By the time you start working on Terraform, Docker and Kubernetes projects, you will get to see the platform perspective of CI/CD in action.
+In this project, we'll gain hands-on experience with CI/CD from an application perspective, focusing on PHP.
+We'll later explore other languages like Java, Node.js, .NET, and Python.
+By the time we delve into Terraform, Docker, and Kubernetes, you'll understand the platform perspective of CI/CD.

 ## 13 DevOps Success Metrics

-1. __Deployment frequency:__ Tracking how often you do deployments is a good DevOps metric.
-Ultimately, the goal is to do more smaller deployments as often as possible.
-Reducing the size of deployments makes it easier to test and release.
-I would suggest counting both production and non-production deployments separately.
-How often you deploy to QA or pre-production environments is also important.
-You need to deploy early and often in QA to ensure enough time for testing.
+1. __Deployment frequency:__ Track how often you deploy.
+Aim for smaller, frequent deployments to simplify testing and release processes.
+Track both production and non-production deployments.

-2. __Lead time:__ If the goal is to ship code quickly, this is a key DevOps metric.
-I would define lead time as the amount of time that occurs between starting on a work item until it is deployed.
-This helps you know that if you started on a new work item today, how long would it take on average until it gets to production.
+2. __Lead time:__ Measure the time from starting a work item to its deployment.
+This helps gauge how quickly code reaches production.

 3. __Customer tickets:__ The best and worst indicator of application problems is customer support tickets and feedback.
 The last thing you want is your users reporting bugs or having problems with your software.
 Because of this, customer tickets also serve as a good indicator of application quality and performance problems.